SolOlga/Curiosity_project/README.md

     .
-    ├── current_notebooks                   # up-to-date jupiter notebooks with the code
+    ├── trained models
-    ├── data
+    ├── Curiosity_report
-    ├── doc                                 # documents
+    ├── DQN                                # documents
     ├── gephi_graphs                        # ready gephi graphs
     ├── images
-    ├── networkx_graphs                     # graphs from networkx that are ready for gephi visualization ├── old_notebooks
+    ├── networkx_graphs                     # graphs from networkx that are ready for gephi visualization ├──    NN_pert_gen.py     # creates and trains a CNN for generation of adversarial examples (AE) based on input images.

-    ├── Complex networks - project.pdf      # project report
-    ├── README.md
-    └── requierments.txt
+    ├── curiosity_loop.py             #runs a curiosity loop and tests it.
+    ├──curiosity_loop_analysis.py        #creates graph and compares learned policy with random policy.
+    ├──  dataset.py                              # a Dataset object for inner use in curiosiy loop and related algorithms.
+    └── mnist_model.py               #creates and trains a CNN for classification of handwritten digits (MNIST dataset) Note that a trained model mnist_cnn_epoch62.pt is supplied under the trained_models directory.

 ### Project report
-Project report can be found [here](https://github.com/SolOlga/ComplexNetworks_project/blob/master/Complex%20networks%20-%20project.pdf)
+Project report can be found [here](https://github.com/SolOlga/Curiosity_project/blob/main/Curiosity_report.pdf)

-### Important files:

-    mnist_model.py - creates and trains a CNN for classification of handwritten digits (MNIST dataset) Note that a trained model mnist_cnn_epoch62.pt is supplied under the trained_models directory.
-    NN_pert_gen.py - creates and trains a CNN for generation of adversarial examples (AE) based on input images. curiosity_loop.py - runs a curiosity loop and tests it. curiosity_loop_analysis.py - creates graph and compares learned policy with random policy. dataset.py - a Dataset object for inner use in curiosiy loop and related algorithms.

 All the code assumes a windows operating system.